The Importance of a Site Survey in Rebuilding Your Landed Property

 Nearby public infrastructure (e.g., drains, lampposts, trees)

-Typically done by a licensed land surveyor, it forms the basis for:
+Typically performed by a licensed land surveyor, the survey acts as the foundation for:

 Architectural design